 - ALTHEA GIBSON WINNING THE 1957 AND 1958 US CHAMPIONSHIPS

 Although Andy Murray’s 2013 Wimbledon win is the greatest ever home Slam victory purely in sporting terms, Althea Gibson’s back-to-back triumphs at her home Slam – the US Championships (as it was called until it was renamed the US Open in 1968) – still tops it, precisely because Gibson’s victories transcended sport.
 As the first black player of either gender to win Majors (beginning with her victory at the 1956 French Open), Gibson overcame obstacles that white players could only imagine, and indeed obstacles that even the great black players who followed her – from Arthur Ashe to the Williams sisters – did not have to face.
 She literally changed the course of tennis history.

 That was because Gibson began playing tennis at a time when the sport, like virtually every other aspect of US life, was effectively closed off to people of colour such as herself.
 As a result, unlike virtually every other champion before or since, Gibson did not begin playing tennis on a court but on the streets of her native New York, before a group of black businessmen began sponsoring her to play in the “Negro-only” tournaments of the time.
 Gibson, however, was such an incredible talent that she soon graduated from those tournaments to the full tour, where for most of her career she was the only black player of note.

 Perhaps more than any other player in history, Gibson’s Major triumphs illustrate the double-edged sword that competing at a home Slam can represent for a tennis player.
 Like so many other great players before or since, she actually won her first Major on foreign soil, or rather clay, at Roland Garros in 1956.
-But then she backed that up with two of the most extraordinary seasons in tennis ever, winning back-to-back Wimbledon and US titles in 1957 and 1958.
+But then she backed that up with two of the most extraordinary seasons in tennis history, winning back-to-back Wimbledon and US titles in 1957 and 1958.
 And the titles that she won in New York, in the very city where she had originally been unable to compete in almost all the tournaments that existed purely because she was supposedly the wrong colour, must have been her sweetest victories of all.
 In overcoming such incredible odds to win at home – a home that, as for many African-Americans at the time, was hardly the most welcoming – make hers the greatest home Slam victories in tennis history.